hugessen/LazSoc-1.0/readme.md

 - [ ] Make preference saving and prefernce modal saving more robust so that even if the users internet is hugely lagging then we still load their latest preferences
 - [ ] Find a better way of doing the modal vs non-modal pages other than having two seperate files. i.e. clubselector_modal.html vs clubselector.html
 - [ ] Seperate controllers, currently there's one HUGE controller and it's really inefficient since only parts of the code are used in certain places
-- [ ] Make interests unclickable on the view preferences page
+- [x] Make interests unclickable on the view preferences page
-- [ ] Find a better way to reload preferences when they change rather than just disabling swipe to go back and disabling caching

 # Suggestions to consider